-Teaching as Modeling (Paying it Forward)
+Professional Development: Teaching as Modeling (Paying it Forward)

 Effective leaders model the behaviors they expect from others.
-To model high quality teaching and as an incentive for the teacher(s) to work with you on your Problem of Practice Project,

-Principal Residents must give back to teachers they are working with by taking over/teaching their class for a period or day.
-Make sure you get prior approval from your Principal Mentor.
-You may choose to invite a teacher(s) to observe your teaching.
-Create a brief narrative and a short video (2-3 minutes) about the experience(s) and include the narrative in your electronic portfolio (Weebly).
+To model high quality teaching and implement the tenets of adult learning, present a professional development module to the faculty or a PLC.
+Make sure you get prior approval from your Principal Mentor and collaborate with them on an appropriate topic aligned to the school's needs.
+Create a brief reflective narrative and a short video (2-3 minutes) about the experience(s) and include the narrative in your electronic portfolio (Electronic Portfolio).

-Daily Principal Residency Log Daily
+Daily Principal Residency Log Required Daily